lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 As I've hinted enough already, what we need to do is a bit of signal transformation.

-The `ProgramState` algebraic type and its `toggleState` operation were actually a good idea, so let's keep 'em, but now let's use them in a better way:
+The `ProgramState` algebraic type and its `toggleState` operation were actually a good idea, so let's keep 'em, but use them better:

 {% highlight haskell %}
 import Keyboard